Global Frobenius Liftability I: Preliminaries

-as $S$-schemes with a $T$-action.
-In particular, if $X$ is split and trivial, then $X\isom X(\Sigma)_S$.
-In any case, such an isomorphism exists \'etale locally on $S$, and the toric boundaries $D(\Sigma)_S$ glue together to give a global \emph{toric boundary} $D$, which is a closed subscheme supported on $X\setminus U$.
+For a general toric fibration $X\to S$, we can apply the above lemma \'etale locally on $S$.
+The toric boundaries $D(\Sigma)_S$ glue together to give a global \emph{toric boundary} $D$, which is a closed subscheme supported on $X\setminus U$.